apetros/sps-cut/content/post/2021_tljh/index.md

 sudo tljh-config reload proxy
 ```

 This should fix the necessary dependencies for ramses.
+You can click [here](https://sps.cut.ac.cy/Nordic_JhubStart) to clone the [repository with Nordic system](https://github.com/SPS-L/Nordic_JhubStart) to the lab's server and get you started.